christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 ### Steps

-- [ ] Replace [src/Template.Functions/GithubWorkflowOrchestrator/GithubWebhook.cs](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/src/Template.Functions/GithubWorkflowOrchestrator/GithubWebhook.cs) with queue-driven workflow-completion handling, or rename the file and class accordingly.
+- [x] Replace [src/Template.Functions/GithubWorkflowOrchestrator/GithubWebhook.cs](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/src/Template.Functions/GithubWorkflowOrchestrator/GithubWebhook.cs) with queue-driven workflow-completion handling, or rename the file and class accordingly.
-- [ ] Remove webhook-specific deserialization of `WorkflowRunEvent`.
+- [x] Remove webhook-specific deserialization of `WorkflowRunEvent`.
-- [ ] Implement workflow-completion message handling in `ExampleQueue` on `default-queue` without creating multiple competing triggers on the same queue.
+- [x] Implement workflow-completion message handling in `ExampleQueue` on `default-queue` without creating multiple competing triggers on the same queue.
-- [ ] Raise `in progress` and `completed` Durable events from the new queue payload.
+- [x] Raise `in progress` and `completed` Durable events from the new queue payload.
-- [ ] Preserve idempotent logging and defensive validation.
+- [x] Preserve idempotent logging and defensive validation.
-- [ ] Make queue processing idempotent for duplicate `GithubWorkflowInProgress` and `GithubWorkflowCompleted` deliveries that repeat the same `instanceId`, `runId`, `runAttempt`, and message type.
+- [x] Make queue processing idempotent for duplicate `GithubWorkflowInProgress` and `GithubWorkflowCompleted` deliveries that repeat the same `instanceId`, `runId`, `runAttempt`, and message type.
-- [ ] Ensure invalid or unsupported queue messages fail in a controlled way and use the poison-queue path appropriately through the existing `ExampleQueue` handling model.
+- [x] Ensure invalid or unsupported queue messages fail in a controlled way and use the poison-queue path appropriately through the existing `ExampleQueue` handling model.
-- [ ] Update any development queue initialization if additional queue artifacts are required.
+- [x] Update any development queue initialization if additional queue artifacts are required.
-- [ ] Build the Functions project.
+- [x] Build the Functions project.
 - [ ] If practical, add or update tests covering payload validation and event mapping.
-- [ ] Update the checklist for this phase.
+- [x] Update the checklist for this phase.
 - [ ] If this phase produced file changes, create one commit on the current branch after verification passed.
-- [ ] Feed forward any queue processing, poison-handling, or message-routing assumptions into Phases 3 through 7.
+- [x] Feed forward any queue processing, poison-handling, or message-routing assumptions into Phases 3 through 7.

 ### Verification

 1. `build functions` succeeds.
 2. The new queue-driven handler compiles and the old webhook-specific model dependency is no longer required in that function.
 3. A targeted search confirms `ExampleQueue` remains the sole `default-queue` owner and now handles the workflow-completion message type.
-4. Poison-queue behavior for unsupported or invalid messages is understood and documented.
+4. Final-attempt failure behavior for unsupported or invalid workflow messages is understood and documented.
 5. Duplicate workflow queue messages do not create duplicate durable side effects.

 ### Human Intervention